-Women’s History Month: Trump Attempts To Redeem Image From Sexists Remarks
+Women’s History Month: Trump Attempts To Redeem Image From Sexist Remarks

 A Reuters video of the speech was published by The Washington Post.
 The Post noted that the president seemed to be doing so well until he joked about whether his audience has heard of Susan B. Anthony.
 However, Trump supporters, like presidential spokeswoman, Sarah Huckabee Sanders, said Trump was simply misunderstood.

-Sanders criticized the media’s focus on such jokes, and the lack of tweets or articles pertaining events in which the “the president was surrounded by only women.”
+Sanders criticized the media’s focus on such jokes and the lack of tweets or articles pertaining events in which the “the president was surrounded by only women.”
 She cited the women’s empowerment panel as an example, where over 200 women participated and listened to the president’s speech, according to The Post.

-In his speech, president Donald Trump also recalled the time when he met with self-made women leaders across the U.S. who built their businesses from the ground up, and are now providing jobs to hundreds of people through their successful ventures.
+In his speech, President Donald Trump also recalled the time when he met with self-made women leaders across the U.S. who built their businesses from the ground up, and are now providing jobs to hundreds of people through their successful ventures.
 “Just think of what our country could achieve if we unleashed the power of women entrepreneurs nationwide.
 Think of that,” he said.

-Trump ended his speech by focusing on the American dream, that everyone in America no matter the gender should work towards enabling themselves to have a positive future. ” We are Americans, and we will not stop until we have achieved our dreams.”
+Trump ended his speech by focusing on the American dream, that everyone in America no matter the gender should work towards enabling themselves to have a positive future.

+“We are Americans, and we will not stop until we have achieved our dreams.”

 Many watchdogs found Trump’s speech, which praises women’s achievements, interesting, if not infuriating, considering that women still represent a small minority on his cabinet.
 Only four women are cabinet members, and they also hold lower-ranking positions, according to NBC New York.